Michi83/League-Schedule-Manager/README.md

 ## Head-to-head comparisons
 In head-to-head comparisons a subtable is used, considering only matches between two of the tied teams.
 The subtable may be sorted by different criteria as the main table.
 If this does not completely resolve ties, then additional subtables are used for the remaining ties.
 This is repeated until either all ties are resolved or cannot be resolved any further.

+## Technology
+League Schedule Manager is written entirely in client-side JavaScript.
+You can host it on your web server or just double-click index.html.

+### Browser compatibility
+Should run fine in the newest versions of Chrome and Firefox.
+Please keep in mind that this is a hobby project.
+I will not waste any of my precious spare time on ugly browser hacks.

 # Spielplan-Manager
 Erstellt Spielpläne und Tabellen für Fußballturniere.